By Ogova Ondego

 Alright.
 First things first; who is Lilian Adhiambo?

 Adhiambo is a woman who was brought up in a family that taught her that taking alcohol was wrong and she wholly believed this until she joined moved away from home in the Kenyan capital, Nairobi, to join a university some 480 kilometres away in the western part of the country.
 She was 19 and full of ambition.
-She had even bought some sun bed equipment for sale to start a business while in university to cater for her needs.

 During a friend’s birthday party, Adhiambo tasted scotch for the first time.
 The next morning, she says, she did not remember much about the party but that she had started her adventure with alcohol.
 Although actively involved in the Christian Union, she says she bought whiskey and imbibed it secretly at night.
 No one – not even her three roommates – discovered Adhiambo’s secret.